adam-gruer/runcharter/README.md

 # nhscharts
 Automated  analysis and re-basing of  runcharts at scale.
-By NHS Analyst, for NHS Analysts and other QI professionals

 Run charts  and SPC charts are used extensively in quality improvement within the UK NHS.